Jennifer L. Bryant

 Jennifer Bryant is a litigation partner in the Los Angeles office of Munger, Tolles & Olson.

-Her practice focuses on high-stakes complex commercial litigation, with an emphasis on legal challenges faced by the media, entertainment, and technology industries, including trade secret, copyright, First Amendment, and privacy issues.
+Her practice focuses on high-stakes complex commercial litigation, with an emphasis on legal challenges faced by the media, entertainment, and technology industries, including First Amendment, copyright, trade secret and privacy issues.

-Ms. Bryant has experience litigating cases at all stages, from providing pre-suit counseling to writing dispositive motions, and from taking and defending depositions to examining witnesses at trial.
-The past two years she has been recognized as one of the 500 leading litigators in America by Lawdragon.
-In 2023, she was selected for the California Lawyer Attorney of the Year (CLAY) award by the Daily Journal and named in the Los Angeles Business Journal’s “Women of Influence.”
-Ms. Bryant was also named one of The National LGBTQ+ Bar’s “Best LGBTQ+ Lawyers Under 40” in 2021.
+The past two years Ms. Bryant has been recognized as one of the 500 leading litigators in America by Lawdragon.
+In 2023, she was named in the Los Angeles Business Journal’s “Women of Influence,” and she has also been named one of The National LGBTQ+ Bar’s “Best LGBTQ+ Lawyers Under 40.”

 Prior to joining Munger Tolles, Ms. Bryant served as a law clerk for Chief Judge George H. King of the U.S. District Court for the Central District of California.
 Before entering law school, Ms. Bryant was an adjunct writing instructor at Mt.
 Hood Community College in Gresham, Oregon, and wrote for Flagpole Magazine in Athens, Georgia.